diffbot/diffbot-python-client/README.md

 ```

 ###Crawlbot API
+To start a new crawl, specify a crawl name, seed URLs, and the API via which URLs should be processed.
 An example call to the Crawlbot API:

 ```
 token = "SOME_TOKEN"